simonjoom/react-app-mobx-ultimateversion/README.md

 * Run server for feathers (watch mode with debug mode authentication)

+from ./temp

+run:

 DEBUG=feathers-authentication:* node bin/server.js

-* Finally Run Application
+* Finally Run Application in other console:

-Then run application 'npm start'
+from root (parent of temp folder)

+npm start